ndrean/docker-slim/README.md

 23
 ```

-We can setup Redis with AOF and RDB.
+We can also setup Redis persistance with AOF and RDB.

 ## Docker